East Hendred: Amenities

 East Hendred has two public houses: The Wheatsheaf, and the Eyston Arms.

 The Champs Chapel Museum of East Hendred houses artefacts, archives and photographs from the village's history.
 The museum's collection can be viewed online.
+Snells Hall, the village hall, a converted Church of England primary school, provides a venue for village organisations, a pre-school, private parties and other functions.